-It’s a daunting task to wake up an hour or two earlier than you’re used to when it's the only time you can fit in cardio or lifting, but sometimes it has to be done.
-In this article, we’ll be discussing a few ways to prepare for an early-morning workout, as well as how to feel awake and energized instead of tired and sluggish.
+It can be a daunting task to wake up an hour or two earlier than you’re used to when it's the only time you can fit in a workout, but sometimes it has to be done.
+Here's a few ways to prepare for an early morning workout as well as how to feel awake and energized instead of tired and sluggish.

-Anybody who already has a solid routine of waking up at 4 or 5 a.m. will simply tell you to, “just get up and walk around”, but of course it isn’t that easy for most of us.
-These individuals are doing a lot of little things alongside this to help them get up early and not feel drained or half awake.
+Anybody who already has a solid routine of waking up at 4 or 5 A.M. will simply tell you to “just get up and walk around”, but of course it isn’t that easy for most of us.
+These individuals are doing a lot of little things in tandem to help them get up early and not feel drained or half awake.
 Starting with the night before then the morning of, these tips include:

+Get your workout clothes ready.
 The hardest thing to do when you’re still half asleep in the morning is to decide which leggings and tank top you want to wear.
-Fix this by getting your gym bag ready or lay your clothes out before you go to bed, so you don’t have to think about how to match or which shoes you need.
+Fix this by getting your gym bag ready or lay your clothes out before you go to bed so you don’t have to think about how to match or which shoes you need.

-It might seem like torture in the moment, but flipping a switch will allow your brain to think that it’s daytime (even if it’s not) and wake you up faster than staying in the dark.
-If you really can’t drag yourself up to even flick a switch, a light up alarm clock might be a good option to get you up and out for your workout.
+Turn on a light.
+It might seem like torture in the moment, but flipping a switch will turn your brain on and wake you up faster than staying in the dark.

 Even though it might take up to 30 minutes to fully kick in, caffeine is a great way to get you energized for a morning workout.
-Hopefully you know your tolerance level but if not, start with a small dose of 80-100 mg (one cup of coffee or two tea bags), and work your way up to 200-400 mg, depending on your size and tolerance.
-There are many ways to get in your caffeine but if you need quick energy and don’t want to down three cups of coffee, caffeine tablets are a quick and cost-effective way to get your daily dose.
+Hopefully you know your tolerance level but if not, start with a small dose of 80-100 mgs (one cup of coffee or two tea bags), and work your way up to 200-400 mgs depending on your size and tolerance.
+There are many ways to get in your caffeine but if you need quick energy and don’t want to down three cups of coffee, pills are a quick and cheap way to get your daily dose.

 Take Home Message

-While there are many other tips and tricks that people use to get up early for a workout, the most important ones for you are habits you can stick to.
-It’s simply whatever it takes to get you out of bed to prepare for your workout – with maximum enthusiasm and energy.
-For all those who have too much on their plate for a two-hour routine after work, to get up early for a workout is a great way to get it all done with before your day even begins.
+While there are many other tips and tricks that people use to wake up for a workout, the most important ones for you are tips you can stick to.
+Whatever it takes to get you out of bed and walking around to prepare for your workout with maximum enthusiasm and energy.
+For all those who have too much on their plate for a two-hour routine after work, a morning workout a great way to get it all done with before your day even begins.